Orange-OpenSource/conllueditor/README.md

 ...
 ```

 No semantic/plausibility check is performed.
-E.g. `bin/conlluconvert.sh <inputfile>  FORM,DEPREL,HEAD` will happily delete the `ID` column from the output file, so the `HEAD` column does not make much sense anymore.
+E.g. `bin/conlluconvert.sh <inputfile>  FORM,DEPREL,HEAD` will happily delete the `ID` column from the output file, so the `HEAD` column does not make much sense any more.

 # Shortcuts